ldpercy/year-clock/readme.md

 ### Testing

-Turn on some basic smoke testing:
+Turn on some basic smoke testing - the border turns red if 'silent' JavaScript errors leak into the output (undefined, NaN etc):

 	index.html?test=true